SmartHomePrivacyProject/VCFingerprinting/README.md

 ### BuFLO_defense

 This folder contains the implementation of the website fingerprinting countermeasure BuFLO (Buffered  Fixed-Length  Obfuscation).
-The is used to assess the performance of the attack when website fingerprinting defenses are in place.
+This is used to assess the performance of the attack when website fingerprinting defenses are in place.

 ### doc2vec_model